GregorySwart/platformer/README.md

 TODO:
 - [x] Fix occasional jank when new platforms are generated
 - [ ] Add possibility to jump down from a platform using the down arrow key
-- [ ] Make platforms disappear some time after the player lands on them to make the game a bit harder
+- [x] Make platforms disappear some time after the player lands on them to make the game a bit harder
 - [ ] Add a start menu and exit screen
   - [ ] Add option to choose character (i.e. have a different picture)
 - [ ] Disallow the player to jump up through the bottom of platforms, making the game much harder (?)
 - [x] Add a double jump (?)
+- [x] Add side strafing (left shift + arrow keys while in the air)
 - [ ] Add some way of spending accumulated score/money
-- [ ] Make the game harder as score increases
+- [x] Make the game harder as score increases
   - [x] Make platforms smaller as score increases
   - [ ] Make platforms move faster as score increases
 - [ ] Fix player/platform collision detection
+- [ ] Add distinct levels
+- [ ] Add sound effects & music

 BUGS:
 - [x] If platform threshold is set to 10, occasionally there will be a gap between platforms too big to jump.
 Setting